Season III: Sudden Death

 In the calm, faces became possible.

 The older woman’s hair was a red that had begun to lose its war to time, strands of grey woven through it like frost in dried grass.
 Her eyes were hard, the color of old amber.
-Queen Eloise of Barlin wore no crown in the storm; she did not need one.
+Queen Eloise of Varlin wore no crown in the storm; she did not need one.
 Beside her stood a younger redhead, leaner, with a sharper jaw and impatience in her posture, as if every second spent here was a risk she could taste.
 Lyrra, court mage and keeper of the queen’s private records, kept one hand near the rune satchel at her hip.

 The third figure remained half in the storm, a shadow at the edge of the bubble, watching the emptiness for threats that might move inside the sand.